 Soon after arriving at Fordham, where Casey majored in communication and media studies, she joined The Observer, the newspaper at the Manhattan campus, getting her first news bylines as a freshman, becoming an assistant news editor as a sophomore and news editor as a junior.
 In June, 2009 she was named a finalist for the 2009 Chandler Award for Student Writer of the Year in Religion, sponsored by the Religion Newswriters Association.
 During her time at Fordham, Casey continued to secure internships, earning bylines from AM New York, The News of Delaware County and Philadelphia Style.
 In the fall of 2009, she was to have begun an internship at NY1, a Manhattan-based television station.
-“Casey was an enormously talented, endlessly curious and deeply ethical young reporter,” said Elizabeth Stone, a journalism professor at Fordham and faculty advisor to the campus paper.”
-[Casey] was one of “my most promising students.
-Smart and dogged, whimsical and kind, she was going places.”
+During her time as a student in Manhattan, Casey made time to volunteer at the West End homeless shelter, Momentum Soup Kitchen, and Animal Haven Shelter.

-“She knew a good story idea when she saw it, she had her Google alerts in place to make sure she didn’t miss it, and she had the energy and skill to turn a good idea into a publishable article.
+“Casey knew a good story idea when she saw it, she had her Google alerts in place to make sure she didn’t miss it, and she had the energy and skill to turn a good idea into a publishable article.
 Casey’s friends knew that her favorite quote was a line of H.L.
-Mencken’s—’I know of no human being who has a better time than an eager and energetic young reporter.’
-And I know of no eager and energetic young reporter who took that more to heart than Casey.
+Mencken’s—”I know of no human being who has a better time than an eager & energetic young reporter.’ and I know of no eager and energetic young reporter who took that more to heart than Casey.”